 BSACI'S COVID-19 Disinfection & Safety Course Recognized by U.S. Green Building Council (USGBC)

 More Than 130 Building Projects Turn to LEED’s Safety First Credits in Response to COVID-19

 Green building strategies are helping companies develop and measure healthy, sustainable and resilient reopening efforts

 Read the full article

 BSCAI Virtual Town Hall Tour

-Join BSCAI's President, Eric Luke and President-Elect, Nathalie Doobin as they help lead a discussion around COVID-19 for BSCs.
+Join BSCAI's President, Eric Luke and a special guest will join together to host a Town Hall discussion around COVID-19 for BSCs.
 During this Town Hall you will be able to join an online discussion, with fellow BSCs, talking about their experience with COVID-19 response.